Big-name brands impact real estate market

 "These properties changed things to lift our credibility bar," he added. " In the 42 years I have been here we just didn’t have that added benefit.
 Now there is a whole new clientele we weren’t getting before.
 It was a big deal, and it still is."

 The Montage Deer Valley debuted in 2010, and in that time the property has sold 23 condominium units, each priced between $2.5 million up to $8.25 million, a total sales volume of $88 million in two years.
+Of the 23 sold units, eight buyers were from California, where the two other Montage properties are located, a correlation the Director of Sales for Montage Residences Deer Valley Ed Rehill attributes to the brand loyalty among guests.

 "I do think we are impacting the local Park City real estate market in a positive way," Rehill said.
 "There is this great synergy provided by the brands here, and collectively we are bringing in a lot of new buyers to Park City who otherwise would not have come.
 They would have gone to Aspen or Vail or somewhere else."